Penang Gay Travel

 Georgetown is the hub of nightlife in Penang, as I’ll explain in the nightlife segment below.
 But, no matter what time you visit, be sure to grab some photos with the painted street art characters.

 Little India was my go-to place for amazing food.
 They have the typical Indian restaurants, and they also have something akin to food halls.
 I have to admit, I was a bit shy to enter the latter because there were no hosts and it seemed family oriented.
 The locals seemed to just “know how it worked.”
 If you figure it out, give me a shout!

 I settled on Chettiar’s, a basic Indian restaurant with killer food.
 I ordered spicy ginger chicken, and of course had a few Tiger beers.
 It looked like everything in this place was delicious.

-If you like Middle Eastern food, I highly recommend Halab Restaurant.
+I highly recommend Halab Restaurant if you like Middle Eastern food.
 This option is a bit more formal.
 Halab has an adorable sectioned-off area from the street.
 Everything is Halal unless otherwise specified, of course.

 In the mood for dessert?
 Head to The Safe Room for some liquid nitrogen ice cream or ice cream with waffles.
 The Safe Room is definitely the best ice cream shop in Penang.
 With free Wi-Fi, couch seating and the friendliest staff around, you can hang out here for hours.
 They also have outdoor seating.

 When it comes to Hindu or Buddhist temples, I say let them find you!
 While exploring Penang, I never once made a trip intentionally to see a temple or a mosque.
 They just appeared in front of me!
 Keep your eyes open as you navigate the streets and you’ll surely find the most authentic temples that aren’t on google maps.